BOATSHOP CLASSES & WORKSHOPS

 REGISTER NOW

 These classes are designed for adults, with youth registration alongside a parent/guardian possible for some classes.
-Please call us at 360-385-3628 x1.
+To inquire about a youth registration, please call us at 360-385-3628 x1.

 Class Descriptions

-Classes listed are listed here in alphabetical order.
-See above for the 2023 schedule at a glance.
+Classes are listed here in alphabetical order.
+See above for the 2024 schedule at a glance.

 Sign up for the NWMC News email list to be the first to know about class updates.